talon-one/talon_go/docs/AdditionalCampaignProperties.md

 SetRedeemedLoyaltyPointsEffectCount gets a reference to the given int32 and assigns it to the RedeemedLoyaltyPointsEffectCount field.

+### GetReferralCreationCount

+`func (o *AdditionalCampaignProperties) GetReferralCreationCount() int32`

+GetReferralCreationCount returns the ReferralCreationCount field if non-nil, zero value otherwise.

+### GetReferralCreationCountOk

+`func (o *AdditionalCampaignProperties) GetReferralCreationCountOk() (int32, bool)`

+GetReferralCreationCountOk returns a tuple with the ReferralCreationCount field if it's non-nil, zero value otherwise and a boolean to check if the value has been set.

+### HasReferralCreationCount

+`func (o *AdditionalCampaignProperties) HasReferralCreationCount() bool`

+HasReferralCreationCount returns a boolean if a field has been set.

+### SetReferralCreationCount

+`func (o *AdditionalCampaignProperties) SetReferralCreationCount(v int32)`

+SetReferralCreationCount gets a reference to the given int32 and assigns it to the ReferralCreationCount field.

-### GetCallApiEffectCount
+### GetReferralRedemptionCount

-`func (o *AdditionalCampaignProperties) GetCallApiEffectCount() int32`
+`func (o *AdditionalCampaignProperties) GetReferralRedemptionCount() int32`

-GetCallApiEffectCount returns the CallApiEffectCount field if non-nil, zero value otherwise.
+GetReferralRedemptionCount returns the ReferralRedemptionCount field if non-nil, zero value otherwise.

-### GetCallApiEffectCountOk
+### GetReferralRedemptionCountOk

-`func (o *AdditionalCampaignProperties) GetCallApiEffectCountOk() (int32, bool)`
+`func (o *AdditionalCampaignProperties) GetReferralRedemptionCountOk() (int32, bool)`

-GetCallApiEffectCountOk returns a tuple with the CallApiEffectCount field if it's non-nil, zero value otherwise and a boolean to check if the value has been set.
+GetReferralRedemptionCountOk returns a tuple with the ReferralRedemptionCount field if it's non-nil, zero value otherwise and a boolean to check if the value has been set.

-### HasCallApiEffectCount
+### HasReferralRedemptionCount

-`func (o *AdditionalCampaignProperties) HasCallApiEffectCount() bool`
+`func (o *AdditionalCampaignProperties) HasReferralRedemptionCount() bool`

-HasCallApiEffectCount returns a boolean if a field has been set.
+HasReferralRedemptionCount returns a boolean if a field has been set.

-### SetCallApiEffectCount
+### SetReferralRedemptionCount

-`func (o *AdditionalCampaignProperties) SetCallApiEffectCount(v int32)`
+`func (o *AdditionalCampaignProperties) SetReferralRedemptionCount(v int32)`

-SetCallApiEffectCount gets a reference to the given int32 and assigns it to the CallApiEffectCount field.
+SetReferralRedemptionCount gets a reference to the given int32 and assigns it to the ReferralRedemptionCount field.

 ### GetReservecouponEffectCount